|Monthly Tech-Tip |

 This lab is certified by the US Department of Environmental Protection (DEP) for drinking water and waste water analysis.
-They also provide pottery glaze leaching analyses (the water is kept in contact with the glaze for many days then analysed for trace levels of specific metals).
-Each suspected metal must be tested for and each entails a separate charge ($30-60 in this case, could be less for you).
+They also provide pottery glaze leaching analyses (an acid solution is kept in contact with the glaze then analysed for trace levels of specific metals).
+Each suspected metal to be tested for entails a separate charge ($30-60 in this case, could be less for you).
 That means that testing one glaze for several metals could cost $200.
 How to make sense of these numbers?
-Google the term: "heavy metals drinking water standards", and click "Images".
-You will find many charts with lots of data (some of them show multiple sources).
-By searching pages for this term you will find books having detailed sections on each of the metals.
-This can seem overwhelming, but typically you are only interested on one metal in a specific glaze (often cobalt or manganese).
+Google the term: "heavy metals drinking water standards", and click "Images" to find charts with lots of data.
+Searching pages for this term will find books having detailed sections on each of the metals.
+Typically you are only interested on one metal in a specific glaze (often cobalt or manganese).
 There are ways to sleep better (about the likelihood your glazes are leaching metals) if you cannot do this: Do a simple GLLE test.
 And avoid the online trafficking in hazardous recipes.
 Better to find a quality base glaze (matte and transparent) that works well on your clay body.
 Then add colorants, opacifiers and variegators; but doing so in a conservative manner.